Orthoplastic

 A call for manuscripts.

-Manuscripts are submitted through the Society's editorial portal.
+Manuscripts are submitted by emailing them directly to oplpreserve@gmail.com.
 Authors are asked to include a cover letter, the manuscript itself, figures, and any relevant disclosures.

-All submissions are screened by the Editor-in-Chief within seven days for suitability of scope, adherence to guidelines, and alignment with the Journal's editorial standards.
+All submissions are screened by the Editor-in-Chief for suitability of scope, adherence to guidelines, and alignment with the Journal's editorial standards.

 Authors receive reviewer comments and the Editor's decision.
 Revised manuscripts are re-assessed and, on acceptance, scheduled for publication in a forthcoming issue.

-Accepted articles are assigned a DOI, copyedited and typeset by the Journal, and published openly — ahead of print online, and in the next quarterly issue.
+Accepted articles are assigned a DOI, copyedited and typeset by the Journal, and published openly — ahead of print online, and in the next bimonthly issue.

 The Journal of Orthoplastic Limb Preservation